 Experience

 - Teva Pharmaceuticals International GmbH et al. v.
 Eli Lilly and Company, C.A.
 No. 18-12029-ADB (D. Mass.).
-Representing Teva in asserting method of treatment patents regarding anti-CGRP antibodies against Eli Lilly’s Emgality® (galcanezumab) product
+Represented Teva in asserting method of treatment patents regarding anti-CGRP antibodies against Eli Lilly’s Emgality® (galcanezumab) product

 - Certain Pre-Filled Syringes for Intravitreal Injection and Components Thereof, Inv.
 No. 337-TA-1207 (USITC); Novartis Pharma AG et al v.
 Regeneron Pharmaceuticals, Inc., C.A.
 No. 20-00690-DNH (N.D.N.Y.); Regeneron Pharmaceuticals, Inc. v.
 Novartis Pharma AG, et al., IPR2020-01317, IPR2020-01318, IPR2021-00816 (P.T.A.B.).
 Represented Novartis in ITC investigation and related litigations and inter partes review proceedings concerning assertion of Novartis’s pre-filled syringe patent against Regeneron’s EYLEA® (aflibercept) product